 Unlike the first three mentioned tools, Pagelocity offers insights about your page speed and your On-page SEO (source size, text size, text to HTML ratio, URL length) and code.

 The maximum score for each testing aspect is 100.

 Another exciting thing is that the resources view gives you the information about which assets make up your total page weight for proper adjustment.

 It can test website performance in 24 different locations around the world simultaneously.
 Therefore, it would take quite a long time to get the final results.
-It will then display the average loading time, the page sizes, and the number of errors from those tested locations.
+It will then display the average loading time, the page sizes, and the number of errors from those test locations.